ETHorHIL/learning-quantum-computing/readme.md

 - Simluation of qbits and ability to manipulate like in a quantum computer
 - Basic quantum gates and circuits
+- Basic quantum algorithms (Deusch Josza, Grover)
-- Quantum communication protocols (Deusch Josza, Ekkert, BB84)
+- Quantum communication protocolsEkkert, BB84)
 - Quantum teleportation and superdense coding
-- If I find the time I would like to also implement Grover and Shors algorithm